alexandrosraikos/tonicjs/README.md

 ### Manually

-To get started, simply include it in your WordPress plugin or theme composer file.
+To get started, simply include it in your WordPress plugin or theme build process.

 ```sh
 npm install @doodengineering/tonicjs